In a Cold Patch

 Part of the book feels like a memoir looking back on her life and school years in Michigan and other parts feel like essays about her perceptions as an immigrant in the U.S. and about motherhood.
 She wrote the book during the pandemic, which adds another dimension to it.
 Towards the end there’s a chapter about changing her Vietnamese name from Bich to Beth, which she does since it would cause less fuss and questions.
 Overall I was moved by the author’s story and perspective and liked her sensibilities.

 I had forgotten I had read and liked the author’s 2015 novel Pioneer Girl and reviewed it on the blog.
 That’s when she was going by Bich Minh Nguyen, so I might not have realized this memoir was by the same author when I picked it up.
-She is a Guggenheim Fellow recipient, has an MFA from U of Michigan, and now teaches at the University of Wisconsin.
+She is a Guggenheim Fellow recipient, has an MFA from U of Michigan, and now teaches creative writing at the University of Wisconsin.
 I will look for what she writes next.

 That’s all for now.
 What about you — have you read books like these and if so, what did you think?
 Enjoy your week.